AlCalzone/ioBroker.zwave2/docs/en/troubleshooting.md

 should be entered in the adapter configuration instead of `/dev/ttyUSB0`.

+> ATTENTION: When running ioBroker in a virtual machine, further steps are necessary.
+Please continue reading [here](vm-usb.md)!

 If this does not help, the stick restart can be disabled using the _Disable restarting the controller on startup_ option, but this may limit functionality.

 > This is definitely necessary with the zwave.me UZB1.
 However, the adapter tries to detect this stick by itself.